 The graphics vary on each system, although they are just variations on the same assets.
 The NES version’s graphics rather barebones, but is quite colorful.

 The Gameboy version suffers from being very zoomed in.
 It seems that they wanted to keep the detail of the NES game, but to do that they had to restrict your field of view.
-This make it hard to tell where you are going to land with most jumps and the enemies have a tendency to come right out of nowhere.
+This makes it hard to tell where you are going to land with most jumps and the enemies have a tendency to come right out of nowhere.

 The Master System version has superior graphics.
 The larger color pallet allows for greater detail.